Who Was Olivia Newton-John?

 Starring Role in 'Grease'

 The release of the 1978 film adaptation of the successful Broadway musical Grease made Newton-John an international star.
 Set in the 1950s, the film told the story of two teenagers in love from two different social worlds.
 Newton-John portrayed the virtuous cheerleader Sandy opposite Travolta in the role of Danny, a rough-around-the-edges, but tender greaser.
 Audiences fell for the fun, catchy music, engaging storyline, and appealing performances.
 It became one of the most successful musicals in movie history.

 'Xanadu' and 'Physical'

 Unfortunately, Newton-John was unable to replicate her earlier success with her next film, Xanadu (1980).
-Attempting to cash in on two popular trends of the time — roller skating and disco — the movie bombed, though the soundtrack did well.
+Attempting to cash in on two popular trends of the time—roller skating and disco—the movie bombed, though the soundtrack did well.
+The movie eventually gained a cult following.
 Newton-John hit the charts again with the song "Magic."
 She changed her image for her next album, Physical (1981), going for a more sexy, athletic look; it featured the hit single "Let's Get Physical."